 15. Visit the Stalin Museum

 Did you know Stalin was born in Georgia?
 In the little Georgian town of Gori, Josef Stalin was born and grew up.
 Although the town has little else going for it they do have a quirky museum dedicated to the Russian dictator.
 Definitely an unusual attraction for anyone passing through.
+If you're interested read about how to visit Gori as a day-trip from Tbilisi.

 16. See the Ali and Nino statue by night